Barrymoonshine/inventory-app/README.md

 ## Summary

 StockMgr is a CRUD application that allows users to add, view, edit and delete products and categories.
-Users can upload and edit images of their products, and critical changes (editing and deleting) are protected by an authorisation password.
+Users can upload and edit images of their products, and critical changes (editing and deleting) are protected by an authorisation password (password1234).

 This app was built using Node JS, Express & Express Validator, Mongoose, Mongo DB Atlas, Mutler and DotEnv on the back-end and (limited) vanilla JavaScript and CSS on the front-end.
 Back-end code follows the Model View Controller (MVC) design pattern.